19 essential tips for visiting ESCAPE Penang

 4. Arrive early, but not too early

-ESCAPE Penang opens at 10am on the dot; there’s an excited and expectant crowd gathered from around 9:45am.
-It’s a good idea to arrive slightly early (9:55am is ideal) but don’t get here much before that because you’ll just be hanging around.
-With the efficient selfie entry system, the queue really moves quickly and you’re unlikely to be waiting for more than a few minutes.
+ESCAPE Penang opens at 10.00am on the dot; there’s an excited and expectant crowd gathered from around 9.45am.
+It’s a good idea to arrive slightly early (9.55am is ideal) but don’t get here much before that as you’ll just be hanging around.
+With the efficient selfie entry system, the queue moves quickly and you’re unlikely to be waiting for more than a few minutes.

-Although it may be an idea to arrive at 10:15 when the first surge of early arrivals are through the gates and finished at the lockers.
+Although it can be a good idea to arrive around 10.15am, once the first surge of early arrivals has passed through the gates and finished using the lockers.

 5. Rent a locker straight away

-If you need more space, there are larger lockers and other storage options over to the left hand side, with capacity to even store large backpacks and suitcases.
+If you need more space, larger lockers and additional storage options are available over to the left, with capacity for bigger backpacks and even suitcases.

 6. Get your harness and onto the chairlift first thing

-This might fly against popular opinion, but we were slightly underwhelmed by the Zip Coaster and felt like one go was enough.
-It’s no doubt a thrilling ride but we felt it oscillated too much between a sedate cruise through the trees and an uncomfortable, slightly out-of-control bruise-fest.
-When we reached the bottom, the consensus was that once was enough.
+This might fly against popular opinion, but we were slightly underwhelmed by the Zip Coaster and felt that one ride was enough.
+It’s certainly a thrilling experience but we felt it oscillated too much between a sedate cruise through the trees and an uncomfortable, slightly out-of-control bruise-fest.
+By the time we reached the bottom, the consensus was that once was enough.
 Once you factor in the queues later in the day, it’s perhaps something to do first when its quiet and see if it’s the one for you.

 7. Bring lots of water with you